Table of Contents

 These are low-floor or partially low-floor vehicles with one or more independently rotating wheels instead of conventional solid axles.

-LRV Bumpers are Front end of light rail vehicles are they designed around crash energy management (CEM) principles.
+LRV Bumpers are the Front end of light rail vehicles and they are designed around crash energy management (CEM) principles.

-MRT are mostly plied in segregated space, away from vehicular traffic.
+MRT are mostly plied in segregated spaces, away from vehicular traffic.
 MRT can also be segregated vertically by developing an elevated track.

 MRT is operated with 6 to 8 carts and carries a larger number of commuters compared to LRT.
 LRT is operated with 2 to 4 carts and the length of LRT carts are also smaller than MRT carts.

 Following are the key advantages and disadvantages of the Light Rail Transit System against the Bus system or Mass Rapid Transit System.

 LRT needs higher capital investment compared to the Bus System.
 So, it's very important to examine the business case and Benefit-Cost Ratio (BCR) before proceeding with the design of the LRT System.
 Although the capital investment in the case of MRT is way higher than LRT because of its long lengths, dedicated corridors, platform sizes and other factors.

 The operation cost of LRT is quite competitive against the Bus System if it is compared with the per-passenger operating cost.
 The operating cost of the MRT system is higher than the LRT system.